 During 'the most wonderful time of the year', the narrow and historic streets of Rabat will be transformed into a Unique Christmas wonderland.

-Featuring the typical decorated wooden stalls under glittering lights, one can indulge into the Christmas spirit through a Christmas market, which will be free to enter and accessible to everyone, which will be offering mouthwatering international food, such as a selection of traditional bratwurst, flammkuchen, gulasch, schnitzel and other Northern European must-haves from our professional kitchen partner and established name in catering, MAYPOLE.
+Featuring the typically decorated wooden stalls under glittering lights, one can indulge into the Christmas spirit through a Christmas market, which will be free to enter and accessible to everyone, which will be offering mouthwatering international food, such as a selection of traditional bratwurst, flammkuchen, gulasch, schnitzel and other Northern European must-haves.
 One will feel the relaxed sensation with a warm mug of hot chocolate, a glass of gluhwein (mulled wined) or with a pint of authentic German beer.
 For those with a sweet tooth, an array of delicacies will be available to choose from, including Maltese traditional Qagħaq tal-għasel (honey rings), Qastan tal-imbuljuta (hot chocolate with chestnuts), Imqaret (Date Pastry) and other must haves.

 Natalis Notabilis is not just a Christmas Market.
-Historical buildings will host theatrical performances, including ‘Scrooged’ at Palazzo Xara and the highly sought after ‘Nativity Trail’ at the Franciscan Friary’s large secret garden.
+Historical buildings will host theatrical performances, including one at Palazzo Xara and the highly sought after ‘Nativity Trail’ at the Franciscan Friary’s large secret garden.

 The 500 year old Ta’ Giezu Church shall host the Malta Christmas Carol Festival - a 3-day Choir Festival which ranges from classical Christmas hymns to Gospel.

 Natalis Notabilis will be situated in the narrow and historic streets and alleys of Rabat including St Paul Street, St Joseph Street, L'Isle Adam Square and Indri Borg Street.